bmhaynie/high-branch/_beer/ninja-slippers.md

 alt:
 availability: Keg
 bitterness:
-description: A silky smooth milk stout with a full body.
-We added a heap of coffee from Mello Coffee Roasters in Davidson.
-Additionally there are vanilla beans but they take a back seat to the massive coffee flavor.
+description: The second edition of our Ninja Slippers Collaboration with Mello Coffee Roasters in Davidson.
+This time they aged the coffee in a bourbon barrel prior to roasting.
+We then added the coffee to the beer along with vanilla beans.
+Lots of bourbon in the aroma with a balance of bourbon, vanilla, and nutty flavors.
 gravity:
 hops:
-ibu: 55
+ibu: 40
 img: ninja-slippers.jpg
 layout: beer
 malt:
 modal-id: ninja-slippers
 title: Ninja Slippers
-on-tap: nope
+on-tap: yup
 sourness:
 style: Imperial Milk Stout
 ---